Watch Comedy In London: Your Ultimate Guide To Stand Up, Sketch, Improv And More

 Weirdos performing at the Museum of Comedy.
 Not being rude, that's the name of the act.
 Image: Museum of Comedy

-Museum of Comedy, Bloomsbury (most of the time)
+Museum of Comedy, Bloomsbury (most days)

-Backyard Comedy Club, Bethnal Green (most of the time)
+Backyard Comedy Club, Bethnal Green (most days)

 The Best Comedy Clubs in London: close up of Judi Love